denisacostaq/StyleCode/index.md

 Consult with the type's owners to see if there is an existing hasher that you can use; otherwise work with them to provide one, or roll your own.

-We are planning to provide a hash function that can work with any type, using a new customization mechanism that doesn't have the drawbacks of std::hash.
+We are planning to provide a hash function that can work with any type, using a new customization mechanism that doesn't have the drawbacks of `std::hash`.